imayhaveborkedit/discord-ext-voice-recv/README.md

         self.do_something_like_handle_disconnect(ssrc)
 ```

 Note that these functions must be sync functions, as they are dispatched from a thread.
-Trying to use a coroutine will result in an error.
+Trying to use an async function will result in an error.
 This restriction only applies to sink listeners, and normal async event listeners will function as per usual.
 The event listener dispatch thread is different from the one used to dispatch the `write()` callback so potential threadsafety issues should be considered.
-A decorator argument to run the event callback in the other thread may be added later.
+A decorator argument to run the event callback in the other thread *may* be added later.

 ## New events
 ```python
 async def on_voice_member_speaking_state(member: discord.Member, ssrc: int, state: SpeakingState | int)
 ```
 First and foremost, this event does **NOT** refer to the speaking indicator in discord (the green circle).
-For voice activity, see `...TODO...`.
+For voice activity, see `on_voice_member_speaking_start`.
-This event is fired when the speaking state of a member changes.
+This event is fired when the speaking state (speaking mode) of a member changes.
 This happens when:
-- A member first speaks (transmits audio) in a voice, but only once
+- A member first speaks (transmits audio) in a voice, but only once per session
 - A member activates or deactivates priority speaker mode

 This event is fired once initially to reveal the ssrc of a member, an identifier to map packets to their originating member.
 Any packets received from this member before this event fires can (probably) be safely ignored since they are likely just silence packets.